Stuffed Horse Theatre

 As an actor his theatre credits include: Striking Dilemmas for The Melting Shop; All Things Considered, Esk Valley Theatre; The Strange Case of Dr Jekyll & Mr Hyde and The Importance of Being Earnest, Theatre Mill, York; September in the Rain, national tour; The Daughter-in-Law, Crucible Theatre, Sheffield; Opus Hatch He Wants to Friend You, Open Minds/tour; Bill, Front Door/Lantern Theatre, Sheffield.
 TV: Hollyoaks, Emmerdale; Scott & Bailey; Film: Nowhere From Here, In Debt, Wasted Words, Waiting for the Man.
 Corporate: John Fretwell, Experience Barnsley Museum.
 Radio: On Stage with Shirley Bassey, Cornucopia Radio.

-About the play and its author.
+About ‘In a Forest, Dark and Deep’ and its author.

 In a Forest Dark and Deep had its world premiere on March 14, 2011 at the Vaudeville Theatre, London, produced by Anna Waterhouse, Nica Burns, Max Weitzenhoffer, Jay Harris, Josephine Genetay, Charles Diamond.

-This is the first professional production of the play in the UK since its West End premiere.
+The 2016 revival at GM Fringe was the first professional production of the play in the UK since its West End premiere.

 LaBute’s plays have been Tony and Olivier Award nominated and staged throughout the world.
 They include bash: latter-day plays, The Shape of Things, The Mercy Seat, The Distance From Here, Autobahn, Fat Pig, Some Girl(s), This Is How It Goes, Wrecks, Filthy Talk for Troubled Times, In a Dark Dark House, reasons to be pretty (Tony Award nominated for Best Play), The Break of Noon, In A Forest, Dark And Deep, Reasons to Be Happy and MCC’s 2014 premiere The Money Shot.
 In spring 2015, another new work, The Way We Get By, premiered at the Second Stage Theatre.
 LaBute is also the author of Seconds of Pleasure, a collection of short fiction which was published by Grove Atlantic.